 Your body works best when hydrated.
 According to the study Water, Hydration and Health, water, or its lack (dehydration) can influence cognition.

-For RNs knowing the best ways to stay hydrated is important for your physical and mental health.
+For RNs, knowing the best ways to stay hydrated is important for their physical and mental health.

 [CHECK OUT all the high pay, short-term travel nursing jobs from NurseChoice.]